Saturday, September 23, 2023

 So, anyway, Kimble and Nichols ends up fighting in the presidential suite that Nichols is staying in and their fight is taken outside where they crash through a glass roof and they both end up in (Nichols) or on top (Kimble) of a service elevator which takes them to the laundry room.
 At this time, Gerard and his team are on the scene and they also follow them to the laundry room.
 Nichols knocks out Cosmo with a big lead beam and takes his gun.
 He sees Gerard and is about to shoot him, but Kimble, who has picked up a metal pipe, knocks out Nichols before he can shoot the U.S. Marshall, so he has saved Gerard's life.
 By now they all know that Richard is innocent and that's the end of the movie.

 Sometimes I like to guess how old an actor is when I watch a movie and that's what I did with this one.
 I guessed Tommy Lee Jones to be in the 54-58 range, maybe 52 at the youngest.
-I thought he would be a good decade older than Harrison Ford, who I guessed was 45-45 when he made that.
+I thought he would be a good decade older than Harrison Ford, who I guessed was 45-48.
 Uh....how wrong I was!
 Tommy Lee Jones was around 46 when he filmed this and Harrison Ford is actually OLDER!
 Not by very much, just by four years, but still.

 No comments: